qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 ~~~
 {: .output}

-The row and column headers in the table just below halfway through the output
+The output shows a pairwise comparison and associated p-value for each combination
-show the group identifiers, and the values in the table are the p-values.
-In
+of the groups being tested - groups 2 and 1 first, then group 3 and 1, and finally
-this case, the p-values are all 1 - there is not evidence for even the slightest
+groups 3 and 2.
+In this example, the p-values are all 1 - there is not evidence for
-difference between the groups!
+even the slightest difference between the groups!

-If there is a significant p-value with a one-way ANOVA, use the Tukey HSD test
+If there is a significant p-value with a one-way ANOVA, use the Tukey HSD test.

 ```r
 TukeyHSD(result)